Logo: Te Ara - The Online Encyclopedia of New Zealand. Print all pages now.

 Subtle surveillance

-Natural environments did not always mean that children were free from parental attention.
+Natural environments did not always free children from parental attention.
 In his 1993 memoir, New Zealand historian Keith Sinclair recalled his 1930s Auckland childhood playing in the harbour and up trees with a friend called Dawn.
 The youthful Sinclair thought their activities (which involved pulling one another’s pants down) were concealed.
 Years later his sister told him their mother would say ‘Get one of the kids and go down to the back beach with Keith’1 which implied she had an idea of what they were up to.

 Organised play

-Outside school, children’s picnics with organised games were common from the late 19th century on.
+Outside school, children’s picnics with organised games were common from the late 19th century.
 Municipal playgrounds with slides and swings were established in most towns in the early 20th century.
 Quieter pursuits like scrapbooking, stamp and postcard collecting, and swapping items were popular.
 These had a commercial element to them – some items usually had to be bought.
 In the mid-20th century cinemas were a weekly source of entertainment for children.
 Children’s radio and later television shows were also popular.

 Organised play supervised by adults did not mean that free play disappeared.
 The walk to and from school with siblings and friends was a time of freedom, and children continued to play away from adults (usually outside) in their spare time throughout the 20th century.
 The bush and beach remained popular recreational spots.
 Bicycles made children more mobile and enabled them to travel further from their home turf.